KarelKubat/runtime-metrics/rtmerror/README.md

 --
     import "github.com/KarelKubat/runtime-metrics/rtmerror"

-rtmerror implements the error type for runtime-metrics.
+Package rtmerror implements the error type for runtime-metrics.

 Errors in runtime-metrics are a custom error type, rtmerror.Error.
 You will normally not care, except when checking whether an error is retryable.
 This only